Jayden-boop/WRO-2025/README.md

 <img title="" src="other/readme-images/parking_left_green.png" alt="">

-This sequence is simply inverted for the opposite track direction if there is no last pillar or it is green.
+This sequence is simply inverted for the opposite track direction if there is no last pillar or if it is green.

 <img title="" src="other/readme-images/parking_right_green.png" alt="">

 If the last pillar is red, the robot passes the red pillar and follows the interior wall to become parallel.
-Then it reverses and makes a 90 degree right turn.
+Then it reverses and makes a 90-degree right turn.
 Then, it uses the normal parking sequence.

 <img title="" src="other/readme-images/parking_right_red.png" alt="">